pubkeychain/pkc-protocol/README.md

 An identity is a chain of consecutive public keys inscribed on the same satoshi.
 The inscribed satoshi is the cornerstone of the identity, a cornersat.

-The [Ordinals Protocol](https://docs.ordinals.com/) is used to inscribe the satoshi, read the inscription content, and keep track of the cornerstone satoshi by its ordinal number or name.
+The [Ordinal Theory](https://docs.ordinals.com/) is used to inscribe the satoshi, read the inscription content, and keep track of the cornerstone satoshi by its ordinal number or name.
 Inscriptions are permanent and immutable.
 This protocol leverages the mostly ignored fact that each satoshi can be [inscribed multiple times](https://docs.ordinals.com/inscriptions.html#reinscriptions).

 The controller is the entity in charge of the identity and can be an individual or an organization.
 The controller holds the keys of a non-empty Bitcoin wallet.